TechRecruitNinja/documentation/index.md

     + [Deleting A Candidate](Deleting-Candidate)
 4. [Contact](Contact)

+# Feature Requests
+If you have any ideas/features you'd like us to implement in TRN, kindly submit an issue on our [feature-request](https://github.com/TechRecruitNinja/feature-requests) repo.

+# Contact
 For any inquiries or support, please contact support@techrecruit.ninja or drop us a message on [Facebook Messenger](http://m.me/techrecruitninja).

 © TechRecruit Ninja 2018.